sistia01/Giotto-Sphinx-Website/source/giottoworkflowanalyses.rst

                                       instructions = my_instructions)

-**Alternatively,** the user can just install a giotto python environment using r-miniconda.
+**Alternatively,** the user can just **install a giotto python environment using r-miniconda.**
 This was the method that was implemented in the reticulate package.
-In this case the environment will be automatically detected and no specific python path need to be provided.
-This is explained in more detail below
+In this case the environment will be *automatically* detected and *no specific python path need to be provided.*
+The installation, re-installation and removal is explained in futher detail below.

 .. code-block::